 Each person has the right to choose to participate or not participate in any part of the grievance process.
-If a party or witness does not submit to cross-examination at the live hearing, the decision-maker(s) may consider statement(s) of that party or witness in reaching a determination regarding responsibility.
+If a party or witness does not submit to cross-examination at the live hearing, the decision-maker(s) may choose to place less or no weight upon statements by a party or witness who refuses to respond to questions deemed relevant and not impermissible.
 The decision-maker(s) may also consider police reports, Sexual Assault Nurse Examiner documents, medical reports, and other documents even if those documents contain statements of a party or witness who is not cross-examined at the live hearing.
-However, the decision-maker(s) will also not base their determination regarding responsibility solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+However, the decision-maker(s) will also not base their determination regarding whether sexual harassment occurred based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.